metron-labs/metron-demisto-content/Packs/SafebreachV2/Integrations/SafebreachContentManagement/README.md

 ***

-    This command deletes connector related errors and warnings.
-This command needs connector id as input which will be used to delete the errors/warnings for the given connector id. the connector ids can be retrieved by using command get-all-integration-issues and this command will give connector id which can be used for input.
+    This command deletes integration related errors and warnings.
+This command needs integration id as input which will be used to delete the errors/warnings for the given integration id. the integration ids can be retrieved by using command get-all-integration-issues and this command will give integration id which can be used for input.
+    If output of command has result as true then logs have been cleared for integration else errorMessage field is shown

 #### Base Command